-How to Travel by Trolleybus in Mexico City
+How To Use The Trolleybuses in Mexico City

-Today December 2, 2022, I rode Trolleybus line #2 from the stop on the corner of Queretaro/Merida (see header photo) to the last stop near the Metro Chalpultepec on Calle Tampico.
+I rode Trolleybus line #2 from the stop on the corner of Queretaro/Merida (see header photo) to the last stop near the Metro Chapultepec on Calle Tampico.

 Two photos of the line #2 trolleybus going the other way on San Luis Potosi: